rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/configuration.md

     After you have run Privacera Manager setup and helm install steps, and the ingress objects have been created, this will create an AWS ALB with the specified annotations.
-You will then have to copy the DNS name of the ALB and update the following properties in the same file.
+You will then have to copy the DNS name of the ALB and update the following properties in the "vars.aws.alb.ingress.yml" file.
 You will need the AWS Route 53 Hosted Zone ID and the domain name that you have configured in Route 53.

     ```bash